kavyakanugula3-lab/Text-and-Image-gen-/README.md

 * Assist in AI-based applications
 In this project , we use Gemini to generate both text generation and image generation .
 ## Create Gemini API key
-1.go to google AI Studio
+* go to google AI Studio
-2.Sign in with your Google account
+* Sign in with your Google account
-3.Generate a Gemini API Key
+* Generate a Gemini API Key
-4.Copy the API key (do not share it publicly)
+* Copy the API key (do not share it publicly)
 ## Setup & Execution
 steps to run the project
-1.open Google Colab
+* open Google Colab
-2.Create a new Python notebook
+* Create a new Python notebook
-3.upload the PDF file to the colab
+* upload the PDF file to the colab
 Install Required Libraries:
 ```pip install google-generativeai```
 ```pip install PILLOW```